Why Robot Vacuums With Lidar Mapping Revolutionize Home Cleaning?

 It enhanced floor mapping by providing real-time, accurate measurements of the room.
 It allows the robotic vacuums to work more efficiently around obstacles, even in a low-light environment.

-- 260 minutes: This data comes from ECOVACS laboratory.
-With a 5,200mAh battery, one charge powers the latest DEEBOT models for up to 260 minutes of working time (under standard suction power setting and working on a hard floor).
+2. 260 minutes: This data comes from ECOVACS laboratory.
+With a 5,200mAh battery, one charge powers some DEEBOT models for up to 260 minutes of working time (under standard suction power setting and working on a hard floor).
 Actual results may vary according to the home environment.